jarecoo/practice/notes.md

             * don’t take things too seriously
             * Meditation - Mindfulness
         * Purpose
-            * See no. 2
+            * See no. 1 and 2
         * Positive Emotions
             * breathe and relax
             * Assert yourself, speak your truth
-            * Be optimistic, content, thoughtful, confident, happy, calm, and meditative, assertive, etc. Life is worse voluntarily anxious, paranoid, depressed, or angry.
+            * Choose to be optimistic, content, thoughtful, confident, happy, calm, assertive, fun-loving etc. Life is worse when *voluntarily* anxious, paranoid, depressed, or angry.
             * “Happy people pay attention to the good in others and the things that are going right…interpret other people and events around them in a positive light, and see opportunities and possibilities.
 And they take time to remember and be grateful for the good things in their lives.“
             * “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
         * Social connections
             * See no. 1

-# Moral Paradigm & How I Should Live My Life
 ## Beliefs
 * You only get one body and one life, appreciate and care for them
 * Experiences, Memories and Interpersonal Connections are more Fulfilling than Possessions and Material Goods
+    * Enough is better than More
 * It’s important to discover and/or build your Purpose and Meaning
     * Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
-* It’s important to find Fulfillment in Life
+* It’s important to find or build Meaning in your specific Life
 * Self-love and familiarity with your wants and needs will help you find and live your purpose and enjoy your life’s meaning
-* It’s important to cultivate Peace of Mind and Contentment - Tranquility of mind is preferable to a turbulent mind
-* It is important to accept the things you don’t control, and develop the things you do control - your mind and your actions
 * Circumstances do not determine happiness and contentment; State-of-mind does
 * Purposeful, Conscious Engagement in the Present Moment brings joy, contentment, and fulfillment
-* Love is a Basic Human Need - develop compassion and love for yourself first, then others; seek healthy love from others
+* It’s important to cultivate Peace of Mind and Contentment - Tranquility of mind is preferable to a turbulent mind
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
     * Technology is both a Powerful Ally and a Dangerous Enemy, Requires Mindfulness
+* It is important to accept the things you don’t control, and develop the things you do control - your mind and your actions
+* Love is a Basic Human Need - develop compassion and love for yourself first, then others; seek healthy love from others
 * It’s important to Have fun
-* It’s important to do good
+* It’s important to Do No Harm and to do Active Good
-* Enough is Preferable to More
-* Action is Better than Analysis
+* Action is better than Analysis
 * The Earth is currently the only home we have and it should be cared for

 ## Principles, Practices, Strategies, Examples